 An easy way to fix this problem is to have clear written guidelines about dress codes, working hours, holiday booking, and anything else like that.
 It’s important to make sure these guidelines are clear too.
 For example if you write “ there’s a smart casual dress code” you could easily end up in an argument about why someone can’t come in wearing ripped jeans – even though you let other people wear jeans all times (probably perfectly smart NOT ripped jeans).

 Have a dress code that clearly states “jeans can be worn but only dark blue or black jeans in good clean condition” or “polo shirts can be worn, providing they are of a neutral colour and not heavily branded”.

 The same thing applies to a flexible working policy.
 Clearly state how flexdays are accrued and how much notice must be given to use them.

 If you can make all your policies clear, people will view working for you as fair, and they’ll have nothing to distract them from staying motivated and productive.

 People have a legal entitlement to breaks while they’re working for you.
 But really, 30 mins every 6 and a half hours isn’t much of a break is it?

 If you can give people more breaks, both in terms of a longer lunch breaks, and more freedom to take a 15 minute tea break every so often, they’ll stay refreshed, awake and in a positive mood.

-According to some studies people are only truly focussed for 6 hours a week, so there isn’t much chance of keeping your staff focussed for 6 hours straight.
+According to some studies people are only truly focused for 6 hours a week, so there isn’t much chance of keeping your staff focused for 6 hours straight.